ShauryaPandey/FIEAGameEngine_Documentation/README.md

   bool IsAncestorOf(const Scope& descendent) const;
   bool IsDescendentOf(const Scope& ancestor) const;
 ```
-- `Attributed`: With Scope and Datum, we have the ability to produce complex objects in a data-driven fashion.
-My goal, however, is more specific than just creating YASL (yet another scripting language); I want to bind the data in that language to native data within the game engine.
+- `Attributed`: Attributed class enables custom C++ classes to have 2 way binding with their parent Scope.
+With Scope and Datum, we have the ability to produce complex objects in a data-driven fashion.
+I want to bind the data in that language to native data within the game engine.
 To achieve this, the scope object must be glued directly to classes and objects in the engine’s native language (C++).
-Those native classes are defined at compile-time.
-Although the Content system allows us to create dynamic data structures at run-time, we need to express the “schema” at compile-time, to provide the required type information to mirror native classes.
 Consider an example
 ```C
 struct Foo final